- Physical Therapy

-- All other students with an ACT composite score of 26 or higher with no subsection below a 23 (or equivalent SAT scores) and a high school GPA of 3.2/4.0 will be considered for the standard selective admission process for the SLU Program in Physical Therapy.
+- Standard Admission: Students with an ACT composite score of 26 or higher with no subsection below a 23 (or equivalent SAT scores) and a high school GPA of 3.2/4.0 will be considered for the standard selective admission process for the SLU Program in Physical Therapy.

 * If a student is not accepted through the early acceptance process, he/she will automatically be considered for the standard selective admission process.

 Students must have a strong college preparatory curriculum in high school including:

 - 4 years of science, including biology and chemistry.
 Physics is strongly encouraged but not required.